 Own Device (BYOD)?

 The BYOD concept is gaining popularity.
 Market experts state the fact that companies cannot avert personnel from using their own devices in the workplace, which is confirmed by many surveys and studies.
 The research is based on the pros of using this concept, such as growing performance, as well as workers' morale, and the creation of a flexible and attractive employer image.

 Want to have an in-depth understanding of all modern aspects of Bring Your Own Device (BYOD) Security?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

 The fast dissemination of the BYOD security strategy, the use of personal devices for work purposes in all sectors of the economy significantly accelerates the pace of mobilization of business processes.
 However, on the other hand, the question of information security arises.
-BYOD security, opening up opportunities to increase productivity and increase employee satisfaction with the company's IT infrastructure, has created a number of difficulties associated with protecting the enterprise network, as well as storing and transmitting information.
+BYOD security, opening up opportunities to increase productivity and increase employee satisfaction with the company's IT infrastructure, has created a number of difficulties associated with protecting the enterprise network, as well as storing and transmitting the information.

 This leads to the need for new methods and approaches to solve these problems.
 Today, in this regard, many companies are faced with the need to find a balance between employee mobility and business information security.
 This poses a number of new challenges for companies related to the efficiency of managing personal devices and ensuring the safety of their use.